 On March 11, 2020, the World Health Organization declared that COVID-19 had reached pandemic status.

 are afraid of the very same boogeyman that we are.
 They whisper to us in our darkest hour:

 You are not alone.
 In this month’s issue, Proctor’s “The Creep” speaks to our collective sense of grief and loss in chaotic times whilst cautioning against the extremes of panic-turned-to-rage.
 And, in that vein, Passey’s “Cabrona Mala” explores the ideals of conscience, accountability, and justice.
 Who are we accountable to?
 We watch.
 We wait.
 We hope.
 We strive.
 Just as we always have.
 Just as we always will.
 Most vitally, we’d be wise not to forget that we are now more alike than ever: mortality, our great equalizer.
-Horror mirrors reality; horror allows us to escape the horrors of reality.
-Yet, horror also enables us to better understand reality.
+Horror mirrors reality, and horror allows us to escape the horrors of reality.
+Still, horror also enables us to better understand reality.
 Novel Noctule hopes to bring you a moment’s peace as you stand by in your homes this month.
 We are with you.
 The world is with you.
 What does it mean to be afraid?
 This world, so loud but also, so very quiet.
-Warm Regards, Jacqueline Dyre Publisher | Editor-in-Chief
+Until next time, Jacqueline Dyre Publisher | Editor-in-Chief

-Artwork by Novel Noctule team.
+Artwork by the Novel Noctule team.